-In your (format A) opening presentation - remember, you have only around 5 minutes to speak - it is very important that you:
+Remember, you have only around 5 minutes to speak - it is very important that you:

-- State the conclusions and main points first; explanations and background follow (this is not an academic talk rather, imagine you are explaining in only a few minutes why your research is new and relevant to a family member who has never done research but is interested in science). - Begin with the main points, even if your talk is in the nature of a review. - Stress at the beginning why your new discovery is particularly important and what are its implications; explain why you are excited about the work; answer to the listener: "Why should I care?" - Remember that journalists are interested in knowing what's new and why your work is significant and exciting; literature reviews and descriptions of the methods you used are much less relevant to them. - Make sure your language is clear: avoid acronyms and technical terms (if you need to use them, explain what they mean), use analogies to clarify difficult concepts. - Be aware that the graphics and other visuals you are using in your scientific talk may not be suitable for your press conference: simple, colourful and appealing pictures are preferable to complicated graphics. - Try to have no more than five-six slides, but make sure they aren't cluttered; another option is having no slides at all.
+• State the conclusions and main points first; explanations and background follow.
+Remember that this is not an academic talk - rather, imagine you are explaining in only a few minutes why your research is new and relevant to a family member who has never done research but is interested in science.

+- Begin with the main points, even if your talk is in the form of a review. - Stress at the beginning why your new discovery is particularly important and what are its implications.
+Explain why you are excited about the work; answer the listener's question "Why should I care?" - Remember that journalists are interested in knowing what's new and why your work is significant and exciting; literature reviews and descriptions of the methods you used are much less relevant to them. - Make sure your language is clear: avoid acronyms and technical terms (if you need to use them, explain what they mean), use analogies to clarify difficult concepts. - Be aware that the graphics and other visuals you are using in your scientific talk may not be suitable for your press conference: simple, colourful and appealing pictures are preferable to complicated graphics. - Try to have no more than five-seven slides, but make sure they aren't cluttered; another option is having no slides at all.

 We strongly recommend you work together with your institution's press office to produce suitable handouts, including a press release, to distribute to journalists on the day of your press conference.
 Press conferences where an accompanying press release is provided and distributed widely to media contacts tend to have far better news coverage than those where no press release is prepared.
-Please let the EGU media and communications manager know who the press officer at your institution is so that she can liaise directly with them to make sure the press material relating to your press conference reaches the journalists at the EGU General Assembly.

-If your university or organisation doesn't have a press office, please send your slides and other presentation materials you might have to the EGU media and communications manager in advance so she can upload them to the General Assembly media website and print copies for attending journalists.
+If your university or organisation doesn't have a press office, please send your slides and other presentation materials you might have to the EGU media and communications officer in advance so they can upload them to the General Assembly media website and print copies for attending journalists.
 If reporters have your presentation, they can listen to what you say rather than having to copy the content of your slides.